Jacksonville Theft Lawyer

-A person can find themselves ensnared into facing theft charges for any number of reasons.
-Whether you’re someone who has been unjustly charged or someone who made a mistake and needs a second chance, you deserve vigorous legal representation.
-That’s the promise of the American system, and it’s what Monroe Law aims to provide for all of our clients.
+An individual can find themselves ensnared in facing theft charges in Jacksonville for any number of reasons.
+Whether you're unjustly charged or someone who made a mistake and needs a second chance, you deserve vigorous legal representation.
+That's the promise of the American system, and it's what Monroe Law, P.A. aims to provide for all clients.

 There is a very specific legal definition of theft that serves to differentiate it from similar crimes and set the stage for the possible penalties that accompany conviction.